poteto/hiring-without-whiteboards/README.md

 - [CASHLINK](https://cashlink.de) | Frankfurt, Germany | Skype/phone interview, take-home project
 - [Causeway](https://www.causeway.com/content/opportunity) | United Kingdom, India | Skype or Telephonic discussion on approaches and experience in regards to solve projects related work, then face to face round to write small solutions to common problems in related field.
 - [Checkout 51](https://checkout51.com/jobs) | Toronto, Canada | Phone conversation (15-20 minutes) followed by on-site pair programming and discussion focused on understanding decisions made during on-site work
-- [Checkr](https://checkr.com/company/careers) | San Francisco, CA / Denver, CO / Orlando, FL / Remote | 1 hour CoderPad problem, if pass, then four 1 hour interviews: API Design using your computer and languages, Refactoring in language of your choice, Object Design (no coding), System Architecture (no coding) and sometimes a 30 minute manager chat [read more](https://medium.com/checkr/an-engineers-guide-to-interviewing-at-checkr-fc28f9e8014b)
+- [Checkr](https://checkr.com/company/careers) | San Francisco, CA / Denver, CO / Orlando, FL / Remote | 1 hour CoderPad problem, if pass, then four 1 hour interviews: API Design using your computer and languages, Refactoring in language of your choice, Object Design (no coding), System Architecture (no coding) and sometimes a 30 minute manager chat
 - [Chef](https://www.chef.io/careers) | Seattle, WA / Remote | Take home small project testing the ability to implement real world problems.
 Phone/Zoom interviews discussing the said project.
 Checking if the candidate would be a good cultural fit.
 - [Chesapeake Technology](https://www.ctic.us/careers/) | Denver, CO / Santa Barbara, CA / Camarillo, CA / Dulles, VA / California, MD / Remote | Phone screen (30 minutes), take home at leisure question based on real development followed by in person review of solution and general technical questions with actual team and opportunity for you to ask questions and provide feedback ( 2-3 hours)
 - [CHG-MERIDIAN](https://www.chg-meridian.com) | Weingarten, Germany | Face-to-face or video interview with our IT manager and human resources.
 Spend half a day at our headquarters and get to know the team, chat about current projects, etc., and finish up with having lunch together.